opensearch-project/project-website/_posts/2021-11-29-plugins-intro.markdown

 Plugins are of various types, generally can be categorized as:

-* Analysis: Used for analysis of data available within the cluster,
+* Analysis: Used for researching of data available within the cluster,
-* Discovery: Used for easy discovery of nodes in various platforms,
+* Discovery: Used for easy recognition of nodes in various platforms,
 * Ingest: Used for pre/post-processing data during ingestion,
 * Mappers: Helps extend/create data fields,
 * Snapshot/Restore: Used to create a snapshot and restore data.